-Mangoes are the national fruit of India.
-But this exotic fruit is also appreciated in Germany and is available in every large supermarket all year round.
-A mango sorbet is suitable for every occasion and tastes especially good to friends of Asian cuisine.
+Mangoes are the National fruit of India.
+But also in Germany this exotic fruit is appreciated and is available in every major supermarket throughout the year.
+This vegan mango sorbet suits any occasion and tastes especially friends of the Asian cuisine.

 Ingredients mango sorbet

-- 300 g mango pulp (corresponds to approx. 500 g mango with kernel)
+- 300 g mango pulp (equivalent to about a 500 g mango with core, s.
+Worth knowing)

 - 100 g water